TheAlphaSchoolSystemPTYLTD/online-enrolments/getParentAddressSetup.md

 **getParentAddressSetup**
 ----
-  Returns an array of all structured student medical note category setup details data in JSON format.
+  Returns an array of all structured parent address setup details data in JSON format.

 * **Version History:**